hnaji-el/notes/React/react_notes_3.md

      -> More detailed error messages.
      -> Strict Mode.
   - Production Environment (no one of the previous list has a meaning in production)

+# Custom Hooks

+  - There are two advantages to custom hooks:

+    -> Code organization.
+By moving the state/effect out of the component, it makes it easier to understand what the Clock component does.
+By giving the hook a name like useTime, we can make clear what it does.
+    -> Code reuse.
+Because I've moved this logic into its own function, I can share that function with other components.
+If any component needs to know what time it is, in a way which is automatically integrated with React state, all I have to do is import this function.
+    -> Give us the ability to create our own abstraction.